mfranco/flask-examples/README.md

-The *get_for_update* mehthod is useful if you want to retrieve an object with lock for updates:
+The *get_for_update* method is useful if you want to retrieve an object with lock for updates:

 ```